 Durham CAS strives to provide the highest quality service to families and children.
 If you have concerns about our services, we want to work together with you to resolve them.
 Please discuss your concern with your worker or his/her supervisor.
 If you are not satisfied following discussion with your worker and their supervisor, then you can file a formal complaint.
 Please submit your concerns in writing to your worker or their supervisor.

-Additional information is available from the Ministry of Children and Youth Services.
+Additional information is available from the Ministry of Children, Community and Social Services.
 There are two pamphlets that outline your options: